Why Row-Level Security?¶

 The SQL behind this is straightforward:

-CREATE POLICY rls_policy ON orders
+CREATE POLICY "orders_tenant_isolation_policy" ON "orders"

 Key properties: